Jean Valjean: Part One: Fantine

 Hugo introduces Fantine and explains how she came to be abandoned by her child's father.
-In late 1815, Jean Valjean, now using the name Madeleine, arrives in Montreuil-sur-Mer.
+In late 1815, Valjean, now using the name Madeleine, arrives in Montreuil-sur-Mer.
 He revolutionizes the town's manufacturing and earns a fortune, which he spends mostly for the town's good, paying for the maintenance (including required staff) of hospital beds, orphanages and schools.
 He is appointed mayor after refusing the first time.
 He declines the king's offer to make him a Knight of the Legion of Honor.

 Madeleine (Valjean) saves an old man named Fauchelevent from death.
 Fauchelevent had fallen beneath his wagon as his horse fell and broke two of its legs.
 Madeleine offers to pay anyone who could raise the wagon but nobody wants to risk his life climbing under the wagon.
 Madeleine turns pale, but gets down into the mud and lifts the wagon off Fauchelevent.
 Javert, who witnessed the scene, tells Madeleine that he had only known of one man capable of doing such a feat, and that was a convict doing forced labor in Toulon.
 Since Fauchelevent had earlier lost his business and now had a broken kneecap, Madeleine (Valjean) arranges a job at a convent for Fauchelevent.
-Valjean also brings the broken cart and horse as an excuse to give Fauchelevent money.
+Valjean also buys the broken cart and horse as an excuse to give Fauchelevent money.

-Later, Javert arrests Fantine, who has become a prostitute, when he sees her scratch and try to hit a bourgeois named Bamatabois, who had taunted Fantine and thrown snow down her dress while she walked back and forth trying to get business.
+Later, Javert arrests Fantine, who has become a prostitute, when he sees her scratch and try to hit a Dandy named Bamatabois, who had taunted Fantine and thrown snow down her dress while she walked back and forth trying to get business.
 Valjean was told what had happened and knew that Bamatabois should have been the one arrested and ordered Fantine free.
 Javert knew only what he'd seen and was furious with Valjean for interfering with police work.
 When Valjean orders Javert to leave in front of Javert's squad, Javert leaves and denounces "Madeleine" to the prefect of police at Paris, saying that he suspects Madeleine is Valjean.
 Javert is told that he must be incorrect because the "real" Jean Valjean (who is in reality Champmathieu) had just been found.

 Valjean takes Fantine to the local hospital (which is on the side of the mayor's house) and has her cared for.
 He learns of Cosette, Fantine's daughter, and tries to pay off the Thénardiers (who are abusing Cosette).